 Educational offers

-Public guided tours on every first and third Sunday of the month Group guided tours (min.
-12 persons) for interested persons of all age groups by previous arrangement Botanic school for classes 5th year and higher Botanic working group: “Children Guide Children”
+Public guided tours on every first and third Sunday of the month, group guided tours (min.
+12 persons) for interested persons of all age groups by previous arrangement, botanic school for classes grade 5 and higher, Botanic working group 'Children Guide Children'